OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 **Test the Flows for Ask an Expert and Submit feedback**

-37. Type Agent in Power Virtual Agents for Teams Test Bot.
+37. Type "Agent" in Power Virtual Agents for Teams Test Bot.

-38. Choose Ask An Expert
+38. Choose Ask An Expert.

-39. Enter a title for your request
+39. Enter a title for your request.

-40. Enter a description for your request
+40. Enter a description for your request.

-41. Check the Team and channel you configured in Step 31 and 33 for new Ask An Expert notification
+41. Check the Team and channel you configured in Step 31 and 33 for new Ask An Expert notification.

 ![image](https://user-images.githubusercontent.com/54556057/106078454-73b3bf80-60e1-11eb-9429-19823c2bef69.png)